By Moeller IP Advisors

 On January 11, 2018, Presidential Decree No. 27/2018, which introduces many amendments were made to the Argentinian Trademarks, Patents and Industrial Designs Laws, was published in the Argentinian Official Gazette (Link to the official publication: https://www.boletinoficial.gob.ar/#!DetalleNorma/177429/20180111).

-The main modifications are in connection to the following:
+The main changes in intellectual property laws are related to the following:

 - Trademark opposition procedures: these no longer depend on the parties’ negotiation.
 Three months are given as of the notification of the opposition to negotiate between the parties.
 In case the opposition is not withdrawn, the Trademark Office will study the case and issue a resolution.

 - Nullity actions are solved by the Trademarks Office, and not a Court of Justice.